rsyslog/rsyslog-doc/source/configuration/modules/mmpstrucdata.rst

 **Action Confguration Parameters**:

+Note: parameter names are case-insensitive.

 -  **jsonRoot** - default "!"
     Specifies into which json container the data shall be parsed to.

+-  **sd_name.lowercase** - default "on"

+    Available: rsyslog 8.32.0 and above

+    Specifies if sd names (SDID) shall be lowercased.
+If set to "on", this is the case, if "off" than not.
+The default of "on" is used because that was the traditional mode of operations.
+It it generally advised to change the parameter to "off" if not otherwise required.

 **See Also**